oracle/fmw-kubernetes/docs-source/content/wcportal-domains/manage-wcportal-domains/configure-load-balancer/_index.md

 description = "Configure different load balancers for the Oracle WebCenter Portal domain."
 +++

-The WebLogic Kubernetes Operator supports ingress-based load balancers such as Traefik, NGINX (kubernetes/ingress-nginx) and Voyager.
+The WebLogic Kubernetes Operator supports ingress-based load balancers such as Traefik and NGINX (kubernetes/ingress-nginx) .
 It also supports the Apache webtier load balancer.

 {{% children style="h4" description="true" %}}